Carbon accounting software vs. consultant: why software wins for annual reporting

 The specific things consultants cannot give you

 Even an excellent consultancy operates under structural constraints that show up at the audit stage.
-The following are not failures of effort.
-They are limits of the engagement model:
+The following are not failures of effort, they are simply limits of the engagement model:

 - A live, dated calculation trail.
-The deliverable was current when it was written.
-It is no longer current the day after.
+The deliverable was current when it was written and may not be current the day after.

 - Automatic emission factor updates.
-When DEFRA refreshes its emission factors, the PDF on your hard drive does not update.
+When databased are updated, the PDF in your inbox does not update.

 - CSRD assurance-compatible documentation.
-Assurance providers expect to access methodology documentation in a structured, queryable form — not a methodology appendix at the back of a report.
+Assurance providers expect to access methodology documentation in a structured, queryable form.
+The methodology appendix at the back of a report is useful, but is difficult for auditors to quickly get the information they need.

 - Can I trace every number to a specific emission factor and data source?